Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

 The Red Scare (1950s)

-During the Cold War era, widespread fear of communism in the US led to the persecution of suspected communists and the blacklisting of individuals in various industries.
+During the Cold War era, the widespread fear of communism in the US led to the persecution of suspected communists.
+Individuals in various industries were blacklisted as a result.

 The Tanganyika laughing epidemic (1962)